PandyaSumit/AnnraajCatering/replit.md

-# Annraaj Catering Services - Full-Stack Web Application
+# AnnRaaj Catering Services - Full-Stack Web Application

 ## Overview

-This is a modern full-stack web application for Annraaj Catering Services, a traditional Gujarati and Indian catering company based in Ahmedabad.
+This is a modern full-stack web application for AnnRaaj Catering Services, a traditional Gujarati and Indian catering company based in Surat.
 The application serves as a business website showcasing their services, gallery, and contact information with a focus on authentic cultural presentation and user experience.

 ## System Architecture